htcondor/htcondor/docs/version-history/development-release-series-89.rst

   ``SEC_CREDENTIAL_MONITOR_OAUTH_LOG``.
   :jira:`122`

+Known Issues:

+- The MUNGE security method is not working at this time.

 New Features:

+- By default, all HTCondor communications and HTCondor file transfers are protected by hardware-accelerated integrity and AES encryption.
+  HTCondor automatically falls back to Triple-DES or Blowfish when inter-operating with a previous version.
+  :jira:`222`

+- HTCondor now detects instances of multi-instance GPUs.
+These devices will be reported as individual GPUs, each named as required to access them via ``CUDA_VISIBLE_DEVICES``.
+Some of the ``-extra`` and ``-dynamic`` properties are unavailable for these devices.
+Due to driver limitations, if MIG is enabled on any GPU, HTCondor will detect all devices on the system using NVML; some ``-extra`` properties will not be reported for these systems as a result.

+  This feature does not include reporting the utilization of MIG instances.
+  :jira:`137`

 - If ``SCITOKENS_FILE`` is not specified, HTCondor will now follow WLCG's bearer token discovery protocol to find it.
 See